-Depending on their diagnoses, treatment plan, and general state of health, patients’ needs for various nutrients and vitamins can be met either through oral or tube feedings.
+Depending on their diagnoses, treatment plan, and general state of health, patients’ needs for various nutrients and vitamins can be met through oral or tube feedings.

 Caloric needs are calculated based on the metabolic demands of the patient.
 Approximately 25kcal/kg of body weight is used to calculate how much would be given to the patient.
 These are usually divided into 4-6 feedings at an average volume of 300-500 cc; specific macronutrient volumes are computed as follows: